What is the WAVE Pilot?

 - Streamlined processes: Standardised, publicly available data potentially reduces assessment timeframes

-Traditional Owners & community
+Communities and Traditional Owners

 - Supporting country care: Technology to support traditional land management